 Use the time for other tasks

 Since you may not be actively planning logistics for your next event, use the time to do some background tasks you don’t usually have time to tackle.
-Spruce up the calendar page on your site, create an email drip campaign for your next event, clean up your CRM… or just be like me and wallpaper your home office because that’s where you’re spending all your time now.
+Spruce up the calendar page on your site with the super useful Events Calendar PRO features, create an email drip campaign for your next event, clean up your CRM… or just be like me and wallpaper your home office because that’s where you’re spending all your time now.

 The world will still need events once social distancing becomes a thing of the past.